PSModule/Invoke-ScriptAnalyzer/README.md

    To be clear; the action follows the settings file to determine which rules to skip.

 4. **View the Results**
-    The action outputs the results of the tests.
-If the tests pass, the action will return a `passed` output with a value of `true`.
-If the tests fail, the action will return a `passed` output with a value of `false`.
+    The action outputs the results of the tests to goth logs and step summary.
+If the tests pass, the actions `outcome` will be `success`.

-    The action also outputs the results of the tests to the console.
+    If the tests fail, the actions outcome will be `failure`.
+To make the workflow continue even if the tests fail, you can set the
+    `continue-on-error` option to `true`.
+Use this built-in feature to stop the workflow from failing so that you can aggregate the status of tests across multiple jobs.

+    An example of how this is done can be seen in the [Action-Test workflow](.github/workflows/Action-Test.yml) file.

 ## Example Workflow